xHergz/AruaROSELoginManager/README.md

 5. Close the application to save the new data to the XML File

 ## Where is the info stored?
 The info you enter is stored in a XML file saved to your AppData/Roaming folder.
 To get there you can open up the Windows search bar from the Windows button and type %AppData% and hit enter.
-You will see a AruaROSELoginManager folder with an XML file inside if you have run the application and closed it.
+You will see a AruaROSELoginManager folder with a XML file inside (if you have run the application and closed it).
 You will see if you specified a password for the account it is stored in an MD5 hash.
 Here is what the file contents will look like:

 ![](https://imgur.com/gtSaIHn.png)

 ## Custom emblems
-The installer will install 15 emblems that are taken from the game itself.
-These images are not included here in the source code here.
+The installer will provide 15 emblems that are taken from the game itself.
+These images are not included here in the source code.
 If you wish to add your own emblems, simply go to the AruaROSELoginManager/Images folder.
 Delete any "emblemX.png" files you don't want and add any pictures you want to use as emblems.
 These need to be PNG images and by named emblemX.png where X is the order you want it displayed in.
 These must be in order or it won't load them.
+The resolution I used is 75x75, but I believe any resolution should work (I haven't tested this).
 Here is an example:

 ![](https://imgur.com/uri6n1f.png)

 ## Assets
-+ The background is a screenshot taken by me in AruaROSE.
++ The background is a screenshot taken by me in [AruaROSE](http://www.aruarose.com).
 + The "+" button was made by me in paint.
 + The up/down arrows and the delete button are from [FatCow](http://www.fatcow.com/free-icons)
 + The emblems that come with the installer are taken from the [AruaROSE Armory](http://armory.aruarose.com)